lyori6/builtit-resume-builder/README.md

-# Modern Resume Generator
+# GResume by BuiltIt

-A dynamic, modern resume generator built with Next.js that supports multiple resume versions, dynamic loading, and optimized PDF generation.
+AI-powered resume optimization with Gemini.
+Bring your resume JSON or convert plain text with your own API key.
+Create professional, ATS-optimized resumes in minutes.

 ## Features